José Manuel Rodríguez Delgado: Research

 Rodríguez Delgado's research interests centered on the use of electrical signals to evoke responses in the brain.
 His earliest work was with cats, but he later did experiments with monkeys and humans, including psychiatric patients.

-Much of Rodríguez Delgado's work was with an invention he called a stimoceiver, a radio which joined a stimulator of brain waves with a receiver which monitored E.E.G. waves and sent them back on separate radio channels.
+Much of Rodríguez Delgado's work was with an invention he called a stimoceiver, a radio which joined a stimulator of brain waves with a receiver which monitored EEG waves and sent them back on separate radio channels.
 Some of these stimoceivers were as small as half-dollars.
 This allowed the subject of the experiment full freedom of movement while allowing the experimenter to control the experiment.
 This was a great improvement from his early equipment which included visual disturbance in those whose wires ran from the brain to bulky equipment that both recorded data and delivered the desired electrical charges to the brain.
 This early equipment, while not allowing for a free range of movement, was also the cause of infection in many subjects.

 The stimoceiver could be used to stimulate emotions and control behavior.
 According to Rodríguez Delgado, "Stimulation of different points in the amygdala and hippocampus in the four patients produced a variety of effects, including pleasant sensations, elation, deep, thoughtful concentration, odd feelings, super relaxation, colored visions, and other responses."
 Rodríguez Delgado stated that "brain transmitters can remain in a person's head for life.
 The energy to activate the brain transmitter is transmitted by way of radio frequencies."